sidlerbiz/scripts/README.md

 # Bash script for automatic installation proxy server on OS Debian
+#Information for DAXX#

 Script have 6 income parameters: